 The European Standard Classification of Fires

-The ESCF is a method of classifying fires that is recognised throughout the European Union.
+The ESCF is a method of classifying fires that are recognised throughout the European Union.
 Under it, fires are separated into 5 different classes, with an additional classification for electrical fires.
 Specifically, these categories are:

-- Class A: These are ordinary combustible fires, and the most common kind.
+- Class A: These are ordinary combustible fires and the most common kind.
 They occur whenever material like wood or paper reach their burning point.
-The fire will burn until either the heat, oxygen, or fuel that is burning are removed.
+The fire will burn until either the heat, oxygen or fuel that is burning are removed.

 - Class B: Flammable liquids make up Class B fires.
-These fires start with liquids that have a burning point of less than 100 degrees celsius, and typically will burn easily because of a low flashpoint.
+These fires start with liquids that have a burning point of less than 100 degrees celsius and typically will burn easily because of a low flashpoint.
 Examples of these liquids are things such as petrol, kerosene, or alcohol

 - Class C: Flammable gases can cause explosions if ignited, even at very low concentrations of gas.
 Fuels like butane or propane fall under this category.